Home Library Direct

 - books, DVDs and information on sign language and lip-reading

-- DVDs in all libraries and Blu-rays in several, most of which have subtitles - these can be requested free of charge but there is a small weekly hire charge.
+- DVDs in all libraries, most of which have subtitles - these can be requested free of charge but there is a small weekly hire charge.

 Other organisations that can also help are: